 To show that electrons can imitate Cherenkov radiation like pions we have performed MC simulation of pions and electrons passing through 2cm thick quartz glass.
 The resulting spectra are depicted in the figure 29.
 As we can see $\approx 60\%$ of electrons pass the glass without showering (red), like most of the pions (magenta).
-In both cases we have secondaries , significantly more from electrons (blue) than from pions (green).
+In both cases we have secondaries, significantly more from electrons (blue) than from pions (green).
 This is the more difficult situation than in case of pions, but for the test, its better to have checks done in difficult case than in simplified ones.
-A first prototype of the TOP-DIRC has been constructed and tested at the electron beam at DESY.
-Nine BINP MCP-PMT's were mounted on the rim of the half size half part prototype.
-We were able to see coincidences between direct Cherenkov photons and detect reflected light from mirrors partially covering the rim of the prototype.
-The collected data are now being analyzed and here we show preliminary result of the coincidence between two detectors with direct photons (first peak in Fig.30) and a coincidene between two photon detectors when one of them sees reflected photons (second peak in Fig.30).

-3.6.3 Proximity RICH
+654 3.6.3 Proximity RICH

-As alternative approaches Proximity Imaging Solutions were considered.
+655 As alternative approaches Proximity Imaging Solutions were considered.

-• Liquid radiator proximity RICH using CsI GEMs: Proximity focusing RICH detectors use the most simple imaging geometry.
-Their resolution depends on the optical quality and crucially on the ratio of radiator thickness to stand-off distance, the distance between the creation and detection of the photon.
-Using liquid or solid radiators yielding enough Cherenkov photons, the radiator can be kept rather slim, which in turn only requires moderate stand-off
+• Liquid radiator proximity RICH using CsI GEMs: Proximity focusing RICH detectors use 656 the most simple imaging geometry.
+Their resolution depends on the optical quality and cru-657 cially on the ratio of radiator thickness to stand-off distance, the distance between the cre-658 ation and detection of the photon.
+Using liquid or solid radiators yielding enough Cherenkov 659 photons, the radiator can be kept rather slim, which in turn only requires moderate stand-off 660 distances on the order of 100 mm.
+The ALICE HMPID detector is build in this fashion using 661 a C6F14 liquid radiator and CsI-photon cathodes in an MWPC.
+This requires a UV optic.
+It 662 is proposed to use the same radiator technique and combine the third tracking station with 663 a CsI coated GEM photon detector.
+The detector will be thicker along the beam direction 664 than the DIRC detector previously described, but can be essentially moved to any position 665 along the beam axis.
+The estimated performance and the ALICE/STAR test results show 666 a significant decrease in performance compared to the DIRC solutions.
+667